Clipper: Origin and usage of "clipper"

-The Oxford English Dictionary's earliest quote (referring to the Baltimore Clipper) is from 1824.
-The Dictionary cites Royal Navy officer and novelist Frederick Marryat as using the term in 1830.
-British newspaper usage of the term can be found as early as 1832 and in shipping adverts from 1835.
-A US court case of 1834 has evidence which discusses a clipper being faster than a brig.
+The Oxford English Dictionary's earliest quote (referring to the Baltimore clipper) is from 1824.
+The dictionary cites Royal Navy officer and novelist Frederick Marryat as using the term in 1830.
+British newspaper usage of the term can be found as early as 1832 and in shipping advertisements from 1835.
+A US court case of 1834 has evidence that discusses a clipper being faster than a brig.